Skip to main content

 Eligibility for mRNA Vaccines

 mRNA COVID-19 vaccines in Nova Scotia include Moderna XBB.1.5 or Pfizer XBB.1.5.
-These are available to anyone aged 6 months and older who is eligible for their primary series, fall/winter dose or spring dose.
+These are available to anyone aged 6 months and older who is eligible for their primary series or additional doses.

 Ages 6 Months – 4 Years